 Research & Creative Works Symposium

-This conference celebrates students’ devotion to technological & aesthetic innovation, original research in many fields, & community-engaged learning.
+This annual conference celebrates students’ commitment to technological and aesthetic innovation, original research in diverse fields, and community-engaged learning.

 One of Southwestern’s most exhilarating events is the annual Research and Creative Works Symposium (RCWS).
 Inaugurated in 2000, the symposium showcases undergraduate research, innovation, and imagination, with students presenting posters, talks, art exhibits, performances, and panel discussions.
 Each presenter develops critical-thinking, communication, leadership, and project management skills while preparing for the RCWS.
 Hosted across campus during a daylong celebration, the symposium’s grand display of various intellectual interests, expertise, and in- and out-of-classroom experiences encapsulates the spirit of a liberal-arts education.

 Individuals can submit presentation proposals for the following:

 - Poster Presentations provide an opportunity to display your research.
 They often combine visual and textual content, such as tables, graphs, images, and citations.

 - Experiential Learning Posters provide an opportunity to share visual and textual content and reflections on community-engaged learning (CEL), internships, or study abroad.

 - Oral Presentations allow students to share their research in a classroom presentation.